sjackman/abyss-activity/README.md

 > ST6GAL1, SST, RTP2 and BCL6

 Add the dbSNP track.
-Select "File->Load from Server..."  then expand "Annotations" and "Variation and Repeats" and select "dbSNP 1.3.1".
+Select "File -> Load from Server..." then expand "Annotations" and "Variation and Repeats" and select "dbSNP 1.3.1".
 Zoom in on a SNV.
 Is it in dbSNP?
 Is it coding?